-Removing all the extra sugars was a bit scary.
-The last time I ate a stewed batata the verdict was not favorable.
-I didn't want to ruin something I have come to enjoy so much.
+Removing all the extra sugar was a bit scary.
+The last time I ate a stewed batata, the verdict was not favorable.
+I didn't want to ruin something I had come to enjoy so much.
 But I realized that the health benefits out weight the calorie-dense pleasures. so I baked the potato and tasted it without adding anything.
 My love rekindled.
-The sweet potato is sweet enough to stand on it's own.
-It does not need extra sugars or lots of butter.
-The potato is delicious, and it has become the way I have eaten it for the last few years.
+The sweet potato is sweet enough to stand on its own.
+It does not need extra sugar or lots of butter.
+The potato is delicious and has become how I have eaten it for the last few years.
 With or without a "diet."

 Simplifying the Sweet Potato Casserole

-I wanted to keep this casserole very basic and simple.
-You can definitely add extra brown sugar, marshmallows, and pecans, but for me, this works very well.
+I wanted to keep this casserole very basic and straightforward.
+You can add extra brown sugar, marshmallows, and pecans, but this works very well for me.
 I added one whole egg and milk and whipped the potatoes until fluffy.
 This gave the dish an airy texture and softness, similar to a souffle.
-I do not want to call this casserole a souffle, because the measurements are not based on a souffle.
+I do not want to call this casserole a souffle because the measurements are not based on a souffle.
 The hope was to recreate the texture, which I did.
-The dish also has a delicately crisp top, which adds to the experience of eating it.
+The dish also has a delicately crisp top, which adds to the eating experience.

-I will confess, there is a small amount of brown sugar in this recipe, 1 tablespoon worth, the reason being I added the egg and milk.
-Let me explain, sometimes, we need to adjust the flavors that naturally occur in some ingredients, in this case the sweet potato.
-If I do not add the sugar to the casserole, the milk and egg could neutralize the sweetness of the sweet potato.
-I am not saying the dish will not be sweet, but if we want the sweetness to be at forefront, then adding the brown sugar will enhance the sweetness without overpowering.
+I will confess there is a small amount of brown sugar in this recipe, 1 tablespoon worth because I added the egg and milk.
+Let me explain; sometimes, we need to adjust the flavors that naturally occur in some ingredients, such as sweet potato.
+If I do not add sugar to the casserole, the milk and egg could neutralize the sweetness of the sweet potato.
+I am not saying the dish will not be sweet, but if we want the sweetness to be at the forefront, adding the brown sugar will enhance it without overpowering it.